AAYUSH-GUPTA-coder/3-passwordstore-audit/audit-data/findings.md

-### TITLE (Root cause + Impact)

-### [s-#] Variables stored in storage on-chain are visible to anyone, no matter the solidity visibility keyword meaning the password is not actually a private password.
-or
-### Storing the password on-chain makes it visible to anyone and no longer private.
+### [H-1] Storing the password on-chain makes it visible to anyone and no longer private.

 **Description:** All data stored on-chain is visible to anyone and can be read directly from the blockchain.
 The `PaswordStore::s_password` variable is intended to be a private variable and only accessed through the `Password::getPassword` function, which is intended to be only called by the owner of the contract.